drivechain-project/drivechain.info/index.md

 Drivechain's [security model](http://www.truthcoin.info/blog/drivechain/#drivechains-security) is commonly misunderstood.
 Here it is, short and simple:

 1. When BTC are deposited (from mainchain to sidechain), they are placed into a special account.
 Miners "own" this account, and can send these funds wherever they like.
-2. That might sound like a problem, but it isn't because the box can only be opened infrequently (two or three times a year), and a super-majority of miners must leave a note on the box stating exactly where they intend to transfer the money.
-The sidechain software does this automatically.
 3. So, to steal, miners need to write an invalid note on the box, and leave it there for multiple months.
-If no one interferes, the sidechain is robbed.
+Then, if no one interferes, the sidechain is robbed.

 Notice that, if miners wanted to steal some money, they can already do so, much more easily, by [1] depositing BTC to an exchange, [2] selling for fiat (which they withdraw), and [3] rewriting the last 3 or 4 days of chain history, to un-confirm the deposit in step [1].